Edge (wrestler): The Judgment Day, final feuds and departure (2022–2023)

-At SummerSlam on July 30, Edge returned as a face to help The Mysterios (Rey and Dominik) win their No Disqualification match vs. The Judgment Day.
+At SummerSlam on July 30, Edge returned as a face to help The Mysterios (composed of Rey and Dominik Mysterio) win their No Disqualification match vs. The Judgment Day.
 He also returned with his previous theme song Metalingus by Alter Bridge on the next show of Raw.
 At Clash at the Castle on September 3, Edge teamed up with Rey Mysterio to defeat The Judgment Day.
 After the match however, Dominik attacked Edge with a low blow and clotheslined his father Rey.
 At Extreme Rules on October 8, Edge was defeated by Bálor in an "I Quit" match after interference from Dominik, Priest and Ripley.
 After he said "I Quit", Ripley attacked his wife, Beth Phoenix (who also interfered during the match on his behalf), with a violent con-chair-to, causing her an injury (kayfabe).
 After a 3-month hiatus, Edge returned at the Royal Rumble on January 28, 2023, at #24 eliminating Bálor and Priest before being eliminated by them after interference from Dominik.
 At Elimination Chamber on February 18, Edge and Phoenix defeated Bálor and Ripley in a mixed tag team match despite interference from Dominik.
 In a press conference after the event, Edge answered Austin Theory's open challenge for the United States Championship.
 On the next Raw show, Edge failed to win the title after an interference from Finn Bálor.
 On Night 2 of WrestleMania 39, Edge defeated Bálor in a Hell in a Cell match, ending his rivalry with The Judgment Day.

 In the 2023 WWE Draft, Edge was drafted to the SmackDown brand.
 Following being drafted to SmackDown, Edge would enter the tournament to crown the inaugural World Heavyweight Champion.
 On the May 12 episode of SmackDown, Edge faced AJ Styles and Rey Mysterio in the first round of the tournament, but lost after being pinned by Styles.
 On the July 7 episode of SmackDown, Edge was interviewed by Grayson Waller on The Grayson Waller Effect, where Edge shot down rumors of his retirement.
 Later that night, Edge defeated Waller and praised him, following the match.
 On the August 18 episode of SmackDown, which celebrated his 25 years with WWE, Edge defeated Sheamus in his hometown of Toronto in what would be his last appearance and match for WWE.
 Edge's contract with WWE expired on September 30.